11 best running shoes for wide feet

 In a mid offset shoe (around 6-8mm) without support, your best options are in the Saucony or New Balance range.

-Saucony’s wide fitting running shoes are a little bit heavier than the New Balance options but accommodate a higher volume foot (nice way of saying a “fatter foot”).
+Saucony’s wide fitting running shoes can accommodate a higher volume foot (nice way of saying a “fatter foot”) than the New Balance options, although some New Balance models are quiet generously sized.

-For your high offset wide fitting running shoes without support, you’ll find the best runnign shoes for wide feet in the Brooks, Mizuno or Asics ranges (although there are some options in the New Balance range as well).
+For your high drop wide fitting running shoes without support, you’ll find the best running shoes for wide feet in the Brooks or Mizuno ranges (although there are some options in the New Balance range as well).

 These shoes offer 12-13mm of offset to minimise pressure on calf muscles and ankle stiffness – see our shoe recommendations for calf pain here.